At VC, Crime Prevention and the Safety of Students, Faculty, Staff and Visitors is Our TOP Priority

 Safety Annual Report

-The Voorhees College campus crime report can be obtained by contacting the Office of student Affairs, Campus Safety and Security, or the Office of Planning and Information management or click HERE for the 2020 Safety Annual Report.
+The Voorhees University campus crime report can be obtained by contacting the Office of student Affairs, Campus Safety and Security, or the Office of Planning and Information management or click HERE for the 2022 Safety Annual Report.

 Colleges and universities value highly the individual and collective security of their students, faculty and staff.
 This is not only because our institutions care about individual safety, but also because Congress has set many requirements for campus crime policies and reporting.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act(Clery Act), codified at 20 U. S. C. 1092 (I) as part of the Higher Education Act of1965 (HEA), requires that colleges and universities disclose policy information and crime statistics as part of a campus security report published annually by each institution.
 Institutions must also issue timely warning notices of crimes and maintain a daily crime log.